abdurrahmanKhan/Website-Blocker/README.md

 This is something I made for myself back when I was just starting to get on with my computer path in life and at times even today I use this if I have to concenterate on any task without any deviations in my work.
 I wanted to built something for myself which will help me save my time and stay focused on better things.

 This chunk of code is not more than 30 lines and it saved my day many times.
-"WEBSITE BLOCKER" is a peice of code that I wrote to stop some sites to work during the specified time and automatically after the time limit these sites are accesible.
+"WEBSITE BLOCKER" is a peice of code that I wrote to stop some sites to work during the specified time and automatically after the time limit is reached, these sites are accesible.
-What it does is it just adds few sites that you want to block and prohibit access to for the time limit you want, and after that time these sites are automatically removed from the list and you can access them after the time limit passed.
+What this does is, the sites that you want to block and prohibit access for a cetrain period of time are blocked by adding those to the "hosts" file of WINDOWS, and after the specified time these sites are automatically removed from the list and you can access them.
 And the best part is, this chunk of code runs in background as a windows process, on startup it automatically triggers.
+User dosnt't have to do any work.
 Thats it!!
 But as it sounds so easy, doing it took a special trick, if you go through the code you can see a neat trick that is pulled here.

 It is helpful and useful in ways that can multiply your work hours.
-And also in cases if you want to block certain sites to accessible by anyone.
+And also in cases if you want to block certain sites from being accessed by anyone.

 In this chunk of code I have used "path" variable as a test hosts file which I have copied into project directory.